Egor-arkharov/travel-tracker/README.md

 ---

 > **Travel Tracker** — a modern travel diary with adaptive animated grid, full-featured creation form, and Firebase integration built entirely from scratch.
+> Built as a **production-level showcase project** for portfolio and interviews.